- View Offline

 - Using the Annotative property to size text and multileaders

-(MUSIC) Hi, I'm Jeff Bartels.
+- [Voiceover] Hi, I'm Jeff Bartels.
 Welcome to AutoCAD Essentials 06, Sharing Drawings with Others.
-In this title, we'll explore how AutoCAD helps us transition our designs from concept to construction.
+In this title, we'll explore how AutoCad helps us transition our designs from concept to construction.
 We'll start by looking at plotting.
-Whether you're creating a quick worksheet or a formal exhibit, I'll show you how you can easily create hard copies of your drawings that are printed to a measurable scale.
-Next we'll learn how to tie our annotations to the plot scale.
-We'll also explore how to share our drawings with others, even if they're not using the same CAD program as we are.
+Whether you are creating a quick worksheet or a formal exhibit, I'll show you how you can easily create hard copies of your drawings, that are printed to a measurable scale.
+Next, we'll learn how to tie our annotations to the plot scale.
+We'll also explore how to share our drawings with others, even if they are not using same CAD program as we are.

 Along the way, we'll look at the DWF file format.
-Using DWFs, your clients can view and markup your drawings without needing any CAD package at all.
-Finally, I'll give you an opportunity to take the skills you've learned in this title and apply them to a small project.
+Using DWFs, your clients can view and mark up your drawings, without needing any CAD package at all.
+Finally, I'll give you an opportunity to take the skills you've learned in this title, and apply them to a small project.
 Whenever you're ready, follow me and we'll get started.